B-cell receptor

 The B-cell receptor (BCR) is a transmembrane protein on the surface of a B cell.
 A B-cell receptor includes both CD79 and the immunoglobulin.
 The plasma membrane of a B cell is indicated by the green phospholipids.
 The B- cell receptor extends both outside the cell (above the plasma membrane) and inside the cell (below the membrane).

 The B-cell receptor (BCR) is a transmembrane protein on the surface of a B cell.
 A B-cell receptor is composed of a membrane-bound immunoglobulin molecule and a signal transduction moiety.
 The former forms a type 1 transmembrane receptor protein, and is typically located on the outer surface of these lymphocyte cells.
 Through biochemical signaling and by physically acquiring antigens from the immune synapses, the BCR controls the activation of the B cell.
-B cells are able to gather and grab antigens by engaging biochemical modules for receptor clustering, cell spreading, generation of pulling forces, and receptor transport, which eventually culminates in endocytosis and antigen presentation.
-B cells' mechanical activity adheres to a pattern of negative and positive feedbacks that regulate the quantity of removed antigen by manipulating the dynamic of BCR–antigen bonds directly.
-Particularly, grouping and spreading increase the relation of antigen with BCR, thereby proving sensitivity and amplification.
-On the other hand, pulling forces delinks the antigen from the BCR, thus testing the quality of antigen binding.

 The receptor's binding moiety is composed of a membrane-bound antibody that, like all antibodies, has two identical paratopes that are unique and randomly determined.
 The BCR for an antigen is a significant sensor that is required for B cell activation, survival, and development.
 A B cell is activated by its first encounter with an antigen (its "cognate antigen") that binds to its receptor, resulting in cell proliferation and differentiation to generate a population of antibody-secreting plasma B cells and memory B cells.
 The B cell receptor (BCR) has two crucial functions upon interaction with the antigen.
 One function is signal transduction, involving changes in receptor oligomerization.
 The second function is to mediate internalization for subsequent processing of the antigen and presentation of peptides to helper T cells.

 Development and structure of the B cell receptor

-The first checkpoint in the development of a B cell is the production of a functional pre-BCR, which is composed of two surrogate light chains and two immunoglobulin heavy chains, which are normally linked to Ig-α (or CD79A) and Ig-β (or CD79B) signaling molecules.
+The first checkpoint in the development of a B cell is the production of a functional pre-BCR, which is composed of two surrogate light chains (each one being a heterodimer of IGLL1 + VPREB1) and two immunoglobulin heavy chains, which are normally linked to Ig-α (or CD79A) and Ig-β (or CD79B) signaling molecules.
 Each B cell, produced in the bone marrow, is highly specific to an antigen.
 The BCR can be found in a number of identical copies of membrane proteins that are exposed at the cell surface.

 The general structure of the B cell receptor includes a membrane-bound immunoglobulin molecule and a signal transduction region.
 Disulfide bridges connect the immunoglobulin isotype and the signal transduction region.

-The B-cell receptor is composed of two parts:
+The mature B-cell receptor is composed of two parts: